hydrodynamicstability/AndrewCarnegie/README.md

 ### Introduction

 The majority of the material from this presentation appears in my article, [The statistical endeavors of Andrew Carnegie](https://doi.org/10.1080/09332480.2021.2003633),  *Chance*, **34** (4), 12-17.
 I also discuss this topic in Episode 216 of the *Stats+Stories* podcast, [Carnegie the Statistician](https://statsandstories.net/economics1/carnegie-the-statistician) (Jan.
 27, 2022).
 I will not reproduce that material here.
-Instead, here you will find additional material from the presentation that was not included in the *Chance* article, with additional commentary added later.
+Instead, here you will find additional material from the presentation that was not included in the *Chance* article.
 I provide full references only for citations that were not made in my *Chance* article; please see that article for the remaining references.

 ### The birth of cost accounting